 must allow her to go where she wishes; he may not sell her nor may he abuse her because he raped her 28

 18: kk Maimonides, M. 1195 [ circa].
 The Book of Judges: The Code of Maimonides [ Hershman, A.M. trans]

 20: kk in another source [ Hullin 109b] it is explained that the Torah forbids a man a non-Jewess, but permits

 19: kk him the captive woman.
 Not only is she the vehicle by which he releases his lust, she is not even his

 19: kk first choice.
 The captive woman can be described as a consolation prize.

 21: kk Athalya Brenner is Professor of Hebrew Bible / Old Testament in the Biblical Studies section of Religious

 10: kk Studies at the Department of Art, Religion and Culture, Faculty of the Humanities, University Amsterdam

-22: kk Bernard S. Jackson is alliance Professor of modern Jewish Studies.
+22: kk Bernard S. Jackson is an alliance Professor of Modern Jewish Studies.
 Prof. Jackson founded The Jewish Law

 11: kk Annual. [ which encompasses all periods and approaches to Jewish Law] and edited it from 1978 until 1997